laserpants/powerpants/README.md

 ##### Flatten nested nodes

-A multiplication or addition node that appear inside a node of its own type can be merged with the parent node, since these operators satisfy the associative law.
+A multiplication or addition node that appear inside a node of the same type can be merged with its parent, since these operators satisfy the associative law.
 For example, the identity <i> a + b + (c + d + e) = a + b + c + d + e </i> is captured by to the following simplifaction:

 ```
    (+)                    (+)